irskep/djockey/docs/out/gfm/installation.md

 # Installation

-I know I promised you a single-binary distribution, but since I haven’t actually released Djockey yet, you’ll need to run it with `npx`:
+I know I promised you a single-binary distribution, but since I haven’t gotten around to writing the scripts to create it, you’ll need to run it with `npx`:

 ``` sh
 npx djockey path/to/docs